 Athletic performance can be improved when honey is consumed as it is an excellent ergogenic (facilitates healthy exercise) aid that helps maintain appropriate blood sugar levels while offering glycogen restoration after a workout.
 The net result is that honey can regulate the amount of insulin in the body as well as supporting energy expenditure.

-Riboflavin, vitamin B6, vitamin C, calcium, manganese, iron and copper are present in honey.
+Riboflavin, vitamin B6, vitamin C, calcium, manganese, iron, and copper are present in honey.
 All of these have specific roles in maintaining our health.
 Interestingly, their quantity present depends on the type of flowers used during apiculture (the raising and keeping of bees).
 Most healthcare professionals agree that honey blended from different flora (polyflora) is healthier than monofloral (one flower nectar source for the bees).

 Honey As Medicine

 The use of honey in medicine has occurred for hundreds of years and has shown significant value in wound management (treatment of wounds).
-As there are antibacterial, antifungal and antibiotic properties available in honey, it helps in promoting autolytic debridement (shedding of dead tissue) while deodorizing malodorous wounds and stimulates healthy tissue growth.
+As there are antibacterial, antifungal, and antibiotic properties available in honey, it helps in promoting autolytic debridement (shedding of dead tissue) while deodorizing malodorous wounds and stimulates healthy tissue growth.

-Not All Honey is Created Equal
+Honey is NOT Created Equal